Airtable vs Monday.com: Which project management tool should you choose?

 - Airtable takes longer to set up initially, because of its many integrations and customizability.

-- Monday.com integrates with over 40 third-party apps.
-But with Airtable’s robust API and workflow automation tools like Zapier, you can integrate with over 1000 websites and apps.
+- monday.com integrates with over 40 third-party apps, while Airtable's robust API and tools like Zapier let you connect with over 1,000 websites and apps.

-- Monday.com has a limit of 10,000 items per board, while Airtable’s limit is up to 50,000 records per base.
-This makes Airtable much more scalable (but more on this later).
+- monday.com has a limit of 10,000 items per board, while Airtable's limit is up to 50,000 records per base.
+This makes Airtable much more scalable (more on this later).

-- Airtable is built to focus on data gathering and allowing users to build custom applications.
-Monday.com focuses mostly on project tracking and team communications.
+- Airtable is built to focus on data gathering and helping users build custom applications, while monday.com focuses mostly on project tracking and team communication.

-- Airtable integrates with third-party web app build platforms like Softr, so you can turn your databases into powerful websites and web apps.
-Monday.com doesn’t offer this option (again, more on this later!)
+- Airtable integrates with app-building platforms like Softr, so you can turn your databases into custom business apps, portals, and internal tools. monday.com doesn't offer this directly.

-Despite all the differences, Monday.com and Airtable do have a few similarities, including:
+Despite all the differences, monday.com and Airtable do share a few things in common, including:

 - Mobile versions are available for both tools.